NHERI-SimCenter/WE-UQ/Examples/weuq-0013/README.rst

    **Regional Refinements:**

-   Create 4 boxes to set different refinement regions using the table shown bellow.
-Each refinement box need to have name, refinement level, min and max coordinates.
-Set the **Level** with successive increment of 1 (i.e., 1 for *Box1*, 2 for *Box2*, etc.).
+   Create 4 boxes to set different refinement regions using the table shown below.
+Each refinement box needs to have name, refinement level, min and max coordinates.
+Set the **Level** with successive increments of 1 (i.e., 1 for *Box1*, 2 for *Box2*, etc.).
 The **Mesh Size** for each region is automatically calculated and provided in the last column of the table.

    .. figure:: figures/we13_EVT_Mesh_RegionalRefinement_tab.svg
       :align: center